letsprovejesus/prophecy/README.md

 **Summary:**
 Isaiah 52–53 presents an unusually dense sequence of predictions — rejection, suffering, silence, unjust death, burial with the rich, and ultimate vindication — all of which align strikingly with the New Testament account of Jesus’ crucifixion and resurrection.

+I have only taken prophecies from the Book of Isaiah here, and I did not do so by chance; I have a good reason for it.
+Such prophecies can also be found in other books of the Bible.

 ---

+# Why?

 The Prophecies of Isaiah and the Qumran Scrolls – Why They Cannot Have Been Written Later